xi/apca-introduction/analysis.md

 -   It uses a different luminance calculation that deviates from the standards but is supposed to be closer to real world usage.
--   It uses a more accurate model and significantly different parameters for converting luminance to perceptual lightness.
+-   It uses the more accurate Stevens model and significantly different parameters for converting luminance to perceptual lightness.
 -   It adds an additional step where different exponents are applied to foreground and background.
 -   It uses different scaling.
 Crucially, this scaling is based on a difference